Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ## Section I: Ethereum Core Concepts

+In Bitcoin we saw a minimal, UTXO‑based system optimized for credible monetary policy and simple programmable rules.
+Ethereum keeps Bitcoin’s core guarantees—public verifiability and permissionless access—but switches to an account model and a general‑purpose virtual machine (EVM) so that stateful applications (DEXs, lending, NFT markets) can run on‑chain.
+The trade‑off is more complexity in execution, fees (gas), and consensus design.
+This chapter explains those mechanics and how rollups extend Ethereum’s capacity.

 ### Gas and Transaction Mechanics

 In Ethereum, **gas** is the fundamental unit that measures the computational effort required to execute an operation on the **Ethereum Virtual Machine (EVM)**, which operates on a 256-bit word size.
 Every operation, from a simple transfer to a complex smart contract interaction, has a fixed gas cost.
 For example, the most basic transaction—a plain ETH transfer—has an intrinsic gas cost of 21,000.